-Further Idaho Code § 50-2033 provides that after July 1, 2011: "[a]n urban renewal plan that includes a revenue allocation area may be extended only one (1) time to extend the boundary of the revenue allocation so long as the total area to be added is not greater than ten percent (10%) of the existing revenue allocation area and the area to be added is contiguous to the existing revenue allocation area but such contiguity cannot be established solely by a shoestring or strip of land which comprises a railroad or public right-of-way."
+Further Idaho Code § 50-2033 provides that after July 1, 2011: "[a]n urban renewal plan that includes a revenue allocation area may be extended only one (1) time to extend the boundary of the revenue allocation so long as the total area to be added is not greater than ten percent (10%) of the existing revenue allocation area but such contiguity cannot be established solely by a shoestring or strip of land which comprises a railroad or public right-of-way."
 The Project Area consists of approximately 143.4 acres; therefore, the 10% geographic limit is approximately 14.3 acres.
 The area to be added to the Project Area, which is adjacent and contiguous to the Project Area, consists of approximately 14.1 acres, which is less than 10% of the acreage included in the Project Area.